Oswald Peraza Preview, Player Props: Yankees vs. Brewers

-The New York Yankees, including Oswald Peraza (.235 batting average in his past 10 games), battle starting pitcher Colin Rea and the Milwaukee Brewers at Yankee Stadium, Friday at 7:05 PM ET.
+On Saturday, Oswald Peraza (hitting .250 in his past 10 games) and the New York Yankees play the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 2:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Tigers.
+In his previous game he had a one-hit showing (1-for-4) against the Brewers.

 Oswald Peraza Game Info & Props vs. the Brewers